jcorioland/hybrid-k8s/README.md

       - port: 8080
 ```

-Or you can use an external name in the specification of the service:
+Or if you defined the upstream nameserver appropriately, you can use an external name in the specification of the service:

 ```yaml
 kind: Service